-- Computer sales: USD5.1bn in 2014 to USD6.7bn by 2018; low PC penetration means significant potential, but the high cost of devices remains a barrier to rapid growth. - AV and gaming device sales: USD2.4bn in 2014 to USD3.0bn in 2018; digital broadcasting offers opportunities, but demand is likely to be weakest in this segment. - Handset sales: USD2.0bn in 2014 to USD2.6bn in 2018; the slow development of 3G services by telecoms operators will limit the potential for smartphones, but increased competition in the 3G market poses upside risks in the long term.
+- Computer sales: USD5.1bn in 2014 to USD7.1bn by 2019; low PC penetration means significant potential, but the high cost of devices remains a barrier to rapid growth. - AV and gaming device sales: USD2.4bn in 2014 to USD3.2bn in 2019; digital broadcasting offers opportunities, but demand is likely to be weakest in this segment. - Handset sales: USD2.0bn in 2014 to USD2.7bn in 2019; increased competition in the 3G market with multiple operators should drive smartphones demand in the country but the low-cost segment is likely to be the main driver.